J. J. Johnson (producer): Career

 J. J. Johnson attended Ryerson University's RTA School of Media and graduated in 2002 along with fellow Sinking Ship Entertainment founders, Blair Powers and Matt Bishop.
 In their final year, Johnson and Powers pitched a project and tried to convince their peers to pick up the remaining crew roles.
 A classmate warned others who were interested to avoid joining as it'd be like "joining a sinking ship".
 The two friends registered a company in the same name later that day.

 After graduating, Johnson worked at a talent agency where he met Daniel Cook, who became the inspiration behind This is Daniel Cook which debuted in 2004 with Sinking Ship Entertainment.
 Since then, Johnson has created and directed several popular shows such as Dino Dana, Endlings and Lockdown.

 In January 2006, the operations of Sinking Ship Entertainment moved from Johnson's apartment to offices in Toronto.

 On November 23, 2014, Sinking Ship Entertainment announced they would be co-producing Odd Squad along with Fred Rogers Productions for PBS Kids.
 The show went on to win several Daytime Emmy Awards which lead to the creation of Odd Squad Mobile Unit.

-In 2021, he announced he will be working alongside Apple TV+ and the Jane Goodall Institute to create Jane, a kids' series that will follow a girl named Jane Garcia, a 10-year-old with an active imagination.
-Previously, Johnson had worked alongside Apple TV+ and Sesame Workshop to produce the reboot of the 1990's kids series Ghostwriter.
+In 2021, he announced he would be working alongside Apple TV+ and the Jane Goodall Institute to create Jane, a kids' series that will follow a girl named Jane Garcia, a 10-year-old with an active imagination.
+Previously, Johnson had worked alongside Apple TV+ and Sesame Workshop to produce the reboot of the 1990's kids' series Ghostwriter.